IT'S EASIER THAN EVER TO JOIN EQUITY!

 I used to be a member, and my membership lapsed.
 Can I rejoin under this program?

 Any former member can rejoin through Open Access, with the exception of those who left Equity and then worked on a non-union production.
-Former members and former applicants to Equity membership who join by May 30, 2023 can have previous initiation fee payments credited towards the amount owed for joining or rejoining.

 What if I am not a citizen, or currently living abroad?

-As long as you have worked professionally as an actor or stage manager in a theatrical production the United States, you are eligible for membership, regardless of residence, country of origin or citizenship status.
+As long as you have worked professionally as an actor or stage manager in a theatrical production in the United States, you are eligible for membership, regardless of residence, country of origin or citizenship status.

 How is Equity going to organize more work to handle an influx of union members?